lcailleux/witcher-character-classifier/README.md

    ![Image](./doc/images/ciri-classified.png)

 ## Possible improvements
-  * Using classification with object recognition to detect every characters in the image:
+  * Using classification with object recognition to detect every character in the image:

     ![Image](./doc/images/object-recognition.jpg)